mattrussi/gitlab-com-runbooks/docs/patroni/patroni-management.md

 ### Checking service status

-### Patroni configuration file

-Is located at `/var/opt/gitlab/patroni/patroni.yml`.
-It contains all the directives to configure patroni and PostgreSQL instances.
-It's divided in sections, the main ones being:

-- `scope`: Cluster name
-- `name`: Name of this instance
-- `consul`: Location of the consul agent (usually localhost)
-- `bootstrap`: Directives to configure and deploy new instances
-- `postgresql`: General configuration settings for PostgreSQL

-### Checking service status

 The `patroni` service is managed with systemd, so you can check the service status with `systemctl status patroni` and logs with `journalctl -u patroni` (it should be enabled and running).

 Run `gitlab-patronictl list` to check the state of the patroni cluster, you should see the new node join the cluster and go through the following states: